stacks-network/docs/_core/smart/tutorial.md

 Open up the [Stacks 2.0 Explorer Sandbox view](https://testnet-explorer.blockstack.org/sandbox).
 The Explorer Sandbox is a web-enabled view of the Testnet blockchain, and has tools for validating contracts, testing out transactions, and generating Testnet STX tokens.
 Here, we will run the code from `hello-world` right in the browser and create blockchain transactions right in the browser.

-You will be asked to sign in with or sign up for a Blockstack ID, which creates a new STX address for you on the Testnet blockchain.
+You will be asked to sign in with or sign up for a Blockstack ID, which creates a new STX address for you on the Testnet blockchain, where you can receive tokens.
 Follow the steps on the screen to complete the process.

 ![The faucet tab of the Stacks 2.0 Testnet Explorer](images/faucet.png)